Want to be a doctor or a dentist? If so, there's a good chance the UCAT will be a hurdle in your way.

-How many UCAT practice questions should you do? (including a free revision plan)
+How many UCAT practice questions should you do?
+(Includes a free revision plan)

-Most students find the UCAT challenging not because the questions are particularly difficult but because of the huge number of questions that need to be answered in just two hours (233 in total!).
+Most students find the UCAT challenging not due to difficulty, but because of the large number of questions that need to be answered in just two hours (228 in total!).

-Read our in-depth guide to UCAT preparation, or just learn the four key steps:
+Read our in-depth guide to UCAT preparation and become familiar with the four key steps:

-a.
-Learn about the different styles and formats of the questions, as well as strategies for solving them.
+1. Learn about the different styles and formats of the questions, as well as strategies for solving them

-b.
-Practise with plenty of questions to become faster at answering correctly.
+2. Practise with plenty of questions to become faster at answering correctly

-c.
-Simulate with mock exams to gauge your readiness for the time pressure.
+3. Simulate with mock exams to gauge your readiness for the time pressure

-d.
-Review your performance and focus on weaker areas.
+4. Review your performance and focus on weaker areas

 Try our free UCAT questions to give yourself a better understanding of the exam.

-Our Online UCAT Course provides you with extensive video tutorials, a huge bank of over 20,000 questions, 21 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as personalised performance feedback.
+You can also use a comprehensive preparation course, such as our UCAT Online Course.
+It provides extensive video tutorials, a huge bank of over 20,000 questions, 24 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as personalised performance feedback.